Read Acts 3:11-26, Ps. 8:2,5-9, Luke 24:35-48

 Jesus said: “Thus it is written, that the Messiah is to suffer and to rise from the dead on the third day and that repentance and forgiveness of sins is to be proclaimed in his name to all nations, beginning from Jerusalem.
 You are witnesses of these things.”
 (Luke 24:46-48).

-In today’s first reading, we realize that this was exactly the mission of Peter and John.
-As soon as the crippled man was cured, Peter gave a sermon where he noted: “And now, friends, I know that you acted in ignorance, as did also your rulers.
+As soon as the cripple was cured, a crowd gathered wondering how Peter was able to do that.
+Peter did not take any glory on himself but used the occasion to point attention to Jesus.
+In this sermon, Peter noted: “And now, friends, I know that you acted in ignorance, as did also your rulers.
 In this way, God fulfilled what he had foretold through all the prophets, that his Messiah would suffer.
 Repent, therefore, and turn to God so that your sins may be wiped out” (Acts 3:18-19).

-Let us pray: Lord Jesus, grant us the grace of true repentance.
+Let us pray: Heavenly Father, grant us the grace of true repentance.
+Through Christ our Lord.
 Amen.

 Be Happy.
 Live Positive.
 Have Faith.
 It is well with you.
 (Easter Thursday.
 Bible Study: Acts 3:11-26, Ps.
 8:2,5-9, Luke 24:35-48)